chris-short/chrisshort.net/content/post/a-getting-to-know-you-exercise/index.md

 date = 2019-12-20T07:00:00Z
 description = "At a team meeting last month I took part in a getting to know you exercise that I found helpful.
-I feel it's worth putting out there for others." draft = false tags = ["Ansible", "Linux", "Kubernetes", "team building"] title = "A getting to know you exercise" image = "/a-getting-to-know-you-exercise/three-things-that-make-me-who-i-am.png" imagealt = "Three images that represent who Chris Short is"
+I feel it's worth putting out there for others." draft = false tags = ["Ansible", "Linux", "Kubernetes", "team building", "psychological safety", "culture", "job", "life"] title = "A getting to know you exercise"
+ShowToc = false
+[cover]
+image = "/a-getting-to-know-you-exercise/three-things-that-make-me-who-i-am.png"
+imagealt = "Three images that represent who Chris Short is"